-WOMEN'S WAY leads the Southeastern Pennsylvania chapter of Raising Women's Voices, a coalition formed to ensure that women's voices were heard and reproductive health concerns were address during the federal health care reform debate.
-This diverse coalition is now advocating for health care reform implementation policies at the state and federal level that support and protect the full-range of comprehensive reproductive health care services for women.
-We want to ensure that the promise of health care reform becomes a reality for ALL women!
+WOMEN'S WAY leads the Southeastern Pennsylvania chapter of Raising Women's Voices, a national coalition formed to ensure that women's voices were heard and reproductive health concerns were addressed during the federal health care reform debate.
+This diverse coalition is now advocating for health care reform implementation policies at the state and federal level that support and protect the full range of comprehensive reproductive health care services for women.

-The Impact of Health Care Reform for Women
+Health Care Reform: What It Means for Women

 Join Raising Women's Voices of SEPA!